bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/README.md

 _continue_ = "dns=*.example.com&"
 _continue_ = "dns=example.com&"
 ```
-Next on the AD controller run certreq passing in the request.inf we created and specifying the output file ad.csr
+Next, on the AD controller run certreq passing in the request.inf we created and specifying the output file ad.csr
 ```batch
 certreq -new request.inf ad.csr
 ```

-Copy the ad.csr over to your machine with openssl and create a new text file named v3ext.txt with the following contents editing the __alt_names__ to your domain:
+Copy the ad.csr over to your machine with openssl and create a new text file named v3ext.txt with the following contents, editing the __alt_names__ to your domain:
 ```conf
 # v3ext.txt
 keyUsage=digitalSignature,keyEncipherment